 The advertisements that appear on your site are also all verified and come from the Evadav’s own domain.

 In terms of payments, they pay weekly, with a $25 minimum payout.
 You can also choose between CPM, CPA, and RevShare models.

-Set up easy and you’re provided with a handy tutorial video to help you get started.
+Set up easy and you’re provided with tutorials and documentation to help you get started.

 Adsterra is a fast-growing advertising network for publishers that specializes in “popunder” ads.

 After all, why be “okay” at everything when you can be awesome at one thing?

 However, if you really need they do offer: video ads, direct links, push notifications, banners, pre-roll videos, and more.
 Ads can be run over both mobile and desktop devices.

 You also don’t have to worry about showing your visitors spammy ads that send site visitors packing.
 Adsterra offer protection against malware and inappropriate ads through a third-party fraud detection system.